hatedabamboo/notes.hatedabamboo.me/src/posts/advent-of-sysadmin-2025.md

             proxy_pass http://statichtml2.sadservers.local:3000;
 ```

-We found that `default.conf` is actually mounted from the home directory of the VM we're working on, which means we can change the file and restart the container, which we executed.
+We can see that `default.conf` is actually mounted from the home directory of the VM we're working on, which means we can modify the file and restart the container -- which we did.
 Let's see if it helped:

 ```bash
 admin@i-03fc55a1924a48445:~$ curl -v localhost/1